Finxpd

 Effectiveness

 There is still a chance that hedging won’t work, even if done correctly.
-Take the hypothetical case of an airline that hedges its future exposure to jet fuel price, only to see fuel prices drop after the hedge goes into effect.
-Please also consider the viewpoint of an individual who chooses to invest in a mutual fund or ETF that seeks to diversify its holdings: It may be difficult to easily hedge off only the parts of the fund that you believe are vulnerable to loss.
+Take the hypothetical case of an airline that hedges its future exposure to jet fuel prices, only to see fuel prices drop after the hedge goes into effect.
+Please also consider the viewpoint of an individual who chooses to invest in a mutual fund or ETF that seeks to diversify its holdings: It may be difficult to easily hedge off only the parts of the fund that you believe are vulnerable to a loss.

 Suitability